JohannesRabauer/ai-ascii-adventure/README.md

-# AI ASCII Adventure powered by Java and Ollama
+# AI-driven Story adventure powered by Java and Ollama

 ## YouTube